XBOAT ref :5679.

 Import taxes in French Polynesia have been paid.

-The sailboat can be delivered worldwide.
+The sailboat can be delivered anywhere in the world.

 More information and photos on the website xboat.fr